-- Applicants must be enrolled in an undergraduate program having completed at least two years of study at an accredited college or university, be enrolled in a graduate program, or be a recent graduate from a college or university.
+- Applicants should be enrolled in an undergraduate program having completed at least two years of study at an accredited college or university, be enrolled in a graduate program, OR be a recent graduate from a college or university.

 - Applicants must have an Open Water SCUBA diver certification and at least 30 logged dives.

 - Applicants need to be physically fit and able to work in the water and sun.

 - Applicants need to provide own living expenses (housing, transportation, food), dive gear (excluding tanks), and dive medical insurance.

 - Assisting with maintenance in coral nurseries

 - Assisting staff in coral restoration dive programs

 - Promoting the Foundation and communicating the achievements

 2.5 to 3 months (start and end dates are flexible)